voxeltycoon/docs/docs/assets/patch-asset.md

 Now, every time you load or start a new game with your mod enabled, the game will write target assets in their final form (with all patches applied) to `<original_filename>.patched.json`.

 Don't forget to remove those files before publishing your mod, and disable this option after debugging is completed to avoid the additional performance cost.

+## Advanced path examples

+!!! tip "Pro Tip"
+    You can use online JSONPath evaluators like https://jsonpath.com/ to test complex pathes.

+Find property of an object in an array by index:

+`ItemsPerDay[0].CountMultiplier`

+Find property of all objects in an array:

+`ItemsPerDay[*].CountMultiplier`

+Find property of an objects in an array which has specific value on property:

+`ItemsPerDay[?(@.Uri=='base/tv.item')].CountMultiplier`

+`ItemsPerDay[?(@.CountMultiplier>0.5)].CountMultiplier`